jeffsim/typescript-gulp-sample/readme.md

     - Contains a single tests.html file that can be directly loaded (but your webroot needs to be at the root of this repo's files)

 # Managing and moving files between projects at build time
-**TODO: This section**
+***TODO: This section***

-  - Building – files can be built into /dist or into source folder
+  - Building – files can be built into bld & output to /dist, or build into the source folder directly
   - Files can be precopied at projectgroup or project level
   - Files can be included without being copied (commonfiles).
 Avoids.. duplication?

 # Bundling
-**TODO: This section**
+***TODO: This section***

   - Options:
     - Typescript's --out option.
 Todo: why did I lean away from this one?
     - external modules and requires: didn't do this as I want a single bundled file and single network call.
       I assume there's a magical way to start with this approach and have the build process do the bundle (an amorphous blob of phrases like webpack (todo: and others) comes to mind), but I didn't track that one down.
       Besides: coming out of .net, it's hard to say no to namespaces.
     - internal modules (namespaces) and /// references.
   - Builds one bundle with main project (editor) and all built-in plugins
   - Every library project with 'includeInBundle:true' is included in the bundle.